uspki/policies/certificate-policy.md

 - Publication of certificates
 - Revocation of certificates
 - Operation of certificate status services
-- Operating automated services or procedures to perform validation of domain authorization or control as specified in Section 3.2.2.4
+- Operating automated services or procedures to perform validation of domain authorization or control as specified in section 3.2.2.4
 - Ensuring that all aspects of the CA services, operations, and infrastructure related to certificates issued under this CP are performed in accordance with the requirements, representations, and warranties of this CP

 The CAs operated under this policy provide services to U.S. Government entities which may be part of the Executive Branch, Legislative Branch and Judicial Branch of the Federal Government.
 The services shall not be provided to the general public, commercial entities, U.S. State, Local, Territorial, Native Sovereign Nations, or international government entities.